actionprojecteu/azotea-client/README.md

 azotea --dbase ${DBASE} --log-file ${LOG} batch --images-dir ${IMAGES} --publish
 ```

-The `--images-dir` option can specify base directory where the actual images are or any parent directory.
+The `--images-dir` option specifies an images base directory.
-It will recursively traverse and load images matching the extension  specified by the default camera i.e. `(*.CR2)`.
+It will recursively traverse all subdirectories and load images matching the extension
+specified by the default camera i.e. `(*.CR2)`.
+You can also specify a maximun subdirectory scanning depth using the optional `--depth <n>` flag.
+A depth = 0 scans images only in the given `--images-dir` directory.

 We recommend organizing your images following a scheme like `YYYY-MM-DD` for the subdirectories.
 Directoris will be processed with descendent order, that is, from the